kloggy/HA-Irrigation-Version2/README.md

 <h1 align="center">A Garden Irrigation System for Home Assistant (Version2)</h1>

-<h2>MOST IMPORTANT</h2>

-The latest version (uploaded 05/06/2020) goes some way towards removing many of the annoyances and issues that people experienced when setting this up for the first time.
-I now cautiously hope that this is virtually a '*pick-it-up-and-drop-it-in*' solution.
+This is almost a '*pick-it-up-and-drop-it-in*' solution.

-__Please note the word 'cautiously' and I still recommend some understanding of Home Assistant in general and of Lovelace in particular if you choose to try this out__
+__Please note the word 'almost'.
+I still recommend some understanding of Home Assistant in general and of Lovelace in particular if you choose to try this out__

 Apart from my instructions here, there are some 'real world' guides on how to set up and configure this package which were written by people who have done it.
 I will link to them here: